Hellhammer (musician)

 Jan Axel Blomberg (born 2 August 1969), better known by his stage name Hellhammer, is a Norwegian drummer known for his role as the drummer of the black metal band Mayhem, which he joined in 1988.
-He is the only member to have appeared on all of their albums.
+He is the only member to have appeared on all of their studio albums.
 In 1987, Blomberg, alongside Steinar Sverd Johnsen and Marius Vold, formed the avant-garde black metal band Arcturus (initially under the name Mortem), which disbanded in April 2007 and reunited in 2011.
 He adopted his stage name in homage to the Swiss extreme metal band Hellhammer.
 Acclaimed as a talented musician, Blomberg is a three-time recipient of the Spellemannprisen award.

 Early life

 As a child, Blomberg's primary interests were football and wrestling.
 Initially, he had no interest in drums or drumming; however, as music became increasingly appealing to him, he began to find different instruments intriguing, which eventually led to an interest in drums.
 His grandparents purchased his first three drum kits, the first of which was a four-piece jazz kit.
 He started learning to play the drums by playing along with the albums he listened to.
 He was influenced by heavy metal bands such as Iron Maiden, Metallica, and Slayer, as well as bands like Depeche Mode and Duran Duran.
 Eventually, he discovered Venom, Celtic Frost, and jazz, inspired by a previous drum teacher.